 Setting up network configuration for the database, its instances, and database services

-Oracle recommends that you use DBCA to create a RAC database, because DBCA preconfigured databases optimize the environment for features such as the server parameter file and automatic undo management.
+Oracle recommends that you use Database Configuration Assistant to create an Oracle RAC database, because Database Configuration Assistant preconfigured databases optimize the environment for features such as the server parameter file and automatic undo management.

-By using DBCA, you can create site-specific tablespaces as a part of database creation.
-If you have data file requirements that differ from those offered by DBCA templates, then create the database with DBCA and modify the data files later.
-You can also run user-specified scripts athes part of the database creation process.
+By using Database Configuration Assistant, you can create site-specific tablespaces as a part of database creation.
+If you have data file requirements that differ from those offered by Database Configuration Assistant templates, then create the database with Database Configuration Assistant and modify the data files later.
+You can also run user-specified scripts as part of the database creation process.

-DBCA also configures the RAC environment for various Oracle Database high-availability features such as services and cluster administration tools.
+Database Configuration Assistant also configures the Oracle RAC environment for various Oracle Database high-availability features such as services and cluster administration tools.
 It also starts any database instances required to support the defined configuration.

-When you configure high-availability services with DBCA Database Services screen, you can also configure service instance preferences and transparent application failover (TAF) policies.
+When you configure high-availability services with Database Configuration Assistant's Database Services screen, you can also configure service instance preferences and transparent application failover (TAF) policies.
 These are described in the following subsections:

-Use the DBCA Database Services screen to configure TAF failover policies.
-The DBCA Database Services screen also has a TAF policy selector row under the instance preference display.
+Use Database Configuration Assistant's Database Services screen to configure TAF failover policies.
+Database Configuration Assistant's Database Services screen also has a TAF policy selector row under the instance preference display.
 Make a selection in this row for your failover and reconnection policy preference as described in the following list:

-To create a database by using DBCA in standalone mode, you must run the Oracle Net Configuration Assistant to configure the Oracle Net
+To create a database by using Database Configuration Assistant in standalone mode, you must run the Oracle Net Configuration Assistant to configure the Oracle Net

-listener.ora file.
-To start DBCA, connect to one of the nodes with Oracle Real Application Clusters (RAC) installed and then enter the
+LISTENER.ORA file.
+To start Database Configuration Assistant, connect to one of the nodes with Oracle RAC installed and then enter the

-If DBCA does not display the Welcome screen for RAC, then DBCA was not able to detect whether or not the Oracle home is cluster installed.
+If Database Configuration Assistant does not display the Welcome screen for Oracle RAC, then Database Configuration Assistant was not able to detect whether the Oracle home is cluster installed.
 In this case, verify that

 oraInventory is not damaged and that Oracle Universal Installer inventory,

-oraInst.loc, is present.
-By default, this file is placed in a directory that has the same name as the node from where the installation was performed, which, in most cases, is the primary node of the RAC cluster.
+ORAINST.LOC, is present.
+By default, this file is placed in a directory that has the same name as the node from where the installation was performed, which, in most cases, is the primary node of the Oracle RAC cluster.
 This directory is in the login directory of the user who carried out the installation.
-Otherwise, perform the following steps to create a RAC database:
+Otherwise, perform the following steps to create an Oracle RAC database:

-Select Real Application Clusters database, click Next, and DBCA displays the Operations screen.
-DBCA enables the Configure Database Options, Delete a database, Instance Management, and Services Management options only if there is at least one RAC database configured on the cluster that runs from the Oracle Database home.
+Select Oracle RAC database, click Next, and Database Configuration Assistant displays the Operations screen.
+Database Configuration Assistant enables the Configure Database Options, Delete a database, Instance Management, and Services Management options only if there is at least one Oracle RAC database configured on the cluster that runs from the Oracle Database home.

-DBCA highlights the local node by default.
-Select the other nodes that you want to configure as members of the cluster database, click Next, and DBCA displays the Database Templates screen.
-If nodes that are part of the cluster installation are not displayed on the Node Selection screen, then perform inventory diagnostics and CRS diagnostics by running the
+Database Configuration Assistant highlights the local node by default.
+Select the other nodes that you want to configure as members of the cluster database, click Next, and Database Configuration Assistant displays the Database Templates screen.
+If nodes that are part of the cluster installation are not displayed on the Node Selection screen, then perform inventory diagnostics and Oracle Clusterware diagnostics by running the

 The templates on the Database Templates screen are Custom Database, Transaction Processing, Data Warehouse, and General Purpose.
 The Custom Database template does not include data files or options specially configured for a particular type of application.
 Use one of the other templates, which include data files, if you want to create a database with specifically configured options.
-Select the template from which you wish to create the cluster database, click Next, and DBCA displays the Database Identification screen.
+Select the template from which you want to create the cluster database, click Next, and Database Configuration Assistant displays the Database Identification screen.

 Note:The global database name can be up to 30 characters in length and must begin with an alphabetic character.
 The

 On the Management Options screen, you can choose to manage the database with Enterprise Manager.
-Despite choosing the Grid Control option, this will only configure EMAgent on OpenVMS.
-The Console component of Grid Control is not supported on OpenVMS platform.
-Refer to Appendix E, "Installing, Configuring, and Running EMAgent" for more information about how to configure the EMagent for use with the Grid Control Enterprise Manager, and how to manage and maintain the EMAgent for the OpenVMS platform.
+Despite choosing the Grid Control option, this will only configure Enterprise Manager Agent on HP OpenVMS.
+The Console component of Grid Control is not supported on HP OpenVMS platform.
+Refer to Appendix D, "Installing, Configuring, and Running Enterprise Manager Agent" for more information about how to configure the Enterprise Manager Agent for use with the Grid Control Enterprise Manager, and how to manage and maintain the Enterprise Manager Agent for the HP OpenVMS platform.

-Click Next, and DBCA displays the Database Credentials screen.
+Click Next, and Database Configuration Assistant displays the Database Credentials screen.

 Enter the passwords for the database on the Database Credentials screen.
 You can enter the same or different passwords for the users

 SYSMAN if you selected Enterprise Manager on the Management Options screen.
 Select the Use the Same Password for All Accounts option to assign the same password to the listed users.
 Alternatively, provide a different password for each of these users by selecting the Use Different Passwords option.
-Enter the password information, click Next, and DBCA displays the Storage Options screen.
+Enter the password information, click Next, and Database Configuration Assistant displays the Storage Options screen.